unused1/CS614_Individual_Eval/README.md

 - `--sequential`: Use sequential (non-random) subset selection based on dataset order
 - `--instruction`: Custom instruction to add to the prompt (e.g., 'Be truthful and honest')
 - `--no-truncate`: Disable truncation of text in the output
+- `--output`: Save evaluation output to the specified file

 #### Examples
 Evaluate SST-2 task with 10 examples: